hfitzsim/hfitzsim/README.md

 - 👋 Hi, I’m @hfitzsim.
 Welcome to my GitHub!
-- 👩🏻‍💻 I’m a grad student at BU working towards my MS in Computer Info Systems/Web App Development.
+- 👩🏻‍💻 I’m a recent grad from BU with my MS in Computer Information Systems/Web App Development.
 - 💞️ Thank you for visiting!
-Please feel free to reach out at hfitzsimmons@onmail.com with any questions.
+Please feel free to reach out at hfitzsim@bu.edu with any questions.

 <!---
 hfitzsim/hfitzsim is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.